Karltommy/WL-SLAM/README.md

 ```

 ## 3. Rosbag
 We provide a package in the corridor scene to facilitate the running of our algorithm.
+Due to project-related regulations, we are only allowed to provide this one bag package.

 Please click the link to acquire this bag file: https://drive.google.com/drive/folders/1PB3HYFsAgZApcqUqrHr1okaR-4f-VVhb?usp=sharing

 ## 4. Run